kriomant/mockers/doc/guide.md

 ```

 Unfortunately, compiler plugins work on syntax level and
-can't get trait definition just by it's name.
+can't infer the trait definition just by its name.
 So you have
-to copy-paste definition.
+to copy-paste the definition.

 ### Named mockers

 By default, when you create mock objects, they are named
-after mocked trait name and their ordinal number.
-You may see mock name in error message: ```Unexpected call to `AirConditioner#0.make_hotter` ```.
+after the mocked trait name and their ordinal number.
+You may see a mock name in the error message: ```Unexpected call to `AirConditioner#0.make_hotter` ```.

 This may be inconvenient when you have several mock objects
-of same type.
+of the same type.
 Just name them!

 ```rust
 let left = scenario.create_named_mock_for::<AirConditioner>("left".to_owned());
 let right = scenario.create_named_mock_for::<AirConditioner>("right".to_owned());
 ```

-There is also corresponding `create_named_mock` method for external trait mock.
+There is also a corresponding `create_named_mock` method for external trait mocks.

 ## Error messages

-*Mockers* library tries to produce helpful error messages.
-It highlights key moments so you can easily spot problem.
+The *Mockers* library tries to produce helpful error messages.
+It highlights key moments so you can easily spot a problem.
 And it provides additional information which may help you to resolve this problem:

 ![highlighted output](highlight.png)

-When no matching expectation found for call on some mock object, it will search other mock objects of the same type for matching expectation.
-This helps to diagnose common problem when expectation is added for invalid mock object:
+When no matching expectation is found for a call on some mock object, it will search other mock objects of the same type for matching expectations.
+This helps to diagnose common problems when an expectation is added for an invalid mock object:

 ```
 error: unexpected call to `AirConditioner#1.get_temperature()`